 All forest organisms need energy to live and grow.
 Food energy is transferred between them through food chains.

-use energy from the sun to make their own food through photosynthesis... insects eat plants... insects are then eaten by animals. such as fish... which are hunted by other animals, such as river otters.
+For example, plants use energy from the sun to make their own food through photosynthesis...

+insects eat plants...

+insects are then eaten by animals, such as fish...

+which are hunted by other animals, such as river otters.

 These forest food chains are also linked together, forming a food web.
+We can also describe a forest as an ecosystem.